Quantum bit threads of MERA tensor network in large $c$ limit: A information-theoretic viewpoint

 As stated in the previous section, we prefer to treat MERA as a discrete kinematic space rather than the original slice of AdS space.
-This statement is based on the following two observations: $(a)$ they share the same causal structure and $(b)$ regarding entanglement as ``flux'' through causal cut, which equally counts the number of lines on causal cut has more natural interpretation in kinematic space\cite{Czech:2015kbp}.
+This statement is based on the following two advantages: $(a)$ they share the same causal structure and $(b)$ regarding entanglement as ``flux'' through causal cut, which is equal to count the number of lines on causal cut, has more natural interpretation in kinematic space \cite{Czech:2015kbp}.
 As a consequence, bit threads in AdS time slice should have an information-theoretic interpretation on kinematic space.
 To see this, we first recall flows in AdS time slice.
 A flow $v$ is a vector field and one can define a set of integral curves of $v$ whose transverse density equals $|v|$.
 Each flow line, the so-called ``bit threads'', is an oriented thread connecting two different points on the boundary.
 For example, given a time slice of AdS, we can split boundary into two parts $A$ and $A^c$, then the information (flow) shared between $A$ and $A^c$ is

 A thread between $A$ and $A^c$ connects two points on $A$ and $A^c$, of which one is the start point of thread (belongs to $A$) and the other is the end point (belongs to $A^c$).
 These two end points can be mapped to a point in the kinematic space, which is denoted by $(u, v)$.
-We therefor have a correspondence between original space and kinematic space, as sketched in FIG.\ref{information}.
+We therefore have a picture between original space and kinematic space, as sketched in FIG.\ref{information}.